 The grand north-south axis of the town, the Avenue de Grammont, was in a state of chaos, with scaffolding, trucks and noisy machinery blocking half the road.
-The city fathers were installing a tram-line, according to the indignant woman in the boulangerie, and the work would not be finished until the end of 2013, by which time the shopkeepers would all be ruined.
+The city fathers were installing a tram-line, according to the indignant woman in the boulangerie, and the work would not be finished until the end of 2013, by which time the shopkeepers would all be ruined, she said.

-Eventually we got to the great circular Place Jean Jaurès, with its fountains and flower beds, but even there it was full of barricades and noise.
+Eventually we got to the great circular Place Jean Jaurès, with its fountains and flower beds, but even that was full of barricades and noise.

 It was not what it had been when we stopped at the Bar de l’Univers on 2007 on our way down the Loire, but for old times’ sake we repeated the experience.

 This time we could not sit outside because of the noise, but also because of the cold, so we retired to the elegant interior.

 The huge Office of Tourism was just around the corner, and here we got a list of hotels.
 The one we chose was the Étap-hotel beside the station in the Rue Edouard Vaillant, and we stayed there for two nights (€50 per night plus €5 each for breakfast).

 The first night we were on the top floor and the roof leaked, a thing that had never happened in our tiny tent, so we were moved to a bigger room lower down.